Ryan Ochoa: Career

+Acting career

-Ochoa had his first professional acting job at the age of eight, when he was cast in a national commercial for Dairy Queen.
+Ochoa had his first professional acting job at the age of eight, when he was cast in a national Dairy Queen commercial.

-Ryan's film debut was in the 2007 film, Nostalgia as Ryan Zorn, the son of the main character.
+Ryan's film debut was in the 2007 film Nostalgia as Ryan Zorn, the son of the main character.
 He appeared in the 2009 film The Perfect Game as Norberto, one of the 9 baseball players.
 He also played Tiny Tim in 2009's A Christmas Carol.
-Ochoa played the voice of the character of Rick in the animated film Astro Boy.
+Ochoa played the voice of the character of Rick in the 2009 animated film Astro Boy.

 Ochoa has appeared in the television show, iCarly, in the episodes "iHurt Lewbert", "iReunite with Missy", "iTwins", "iFind Lewbert's Lost Love", "iBloop", and "iBeat the Heat".
 He reprised his role in the 2021 revival series.

-In 2011 he appeared in Disney's Friends for Change.
-He co-starred as Lanny in the Disney XD series Pair of Kings, and as Max Doyle in the straight-to-DVD film Mostly Ghostly: Have You Met My Ghoulfriend?.
+In 2011, Ochoa appeared in Disney's Friends for Change.
+He co-starred as Lanny in the Disney XD series Pair of Kings, and as Max Doyle in the direct-to-video film Mostly Ghostly: Have You Met My Ghoulfriend?.

+Musical career

-He is currently performing with his three brothers in the musical group Ochoa Boyz.
+Since 2012, Ochoa and his brothers have performed in the musical group Ochoa Boyz.